saltict/availproject.github.io/docs/about/nomination-pools.md

       <img src="/img/nomination-pools/1.png" width="200%" height="200%"/>

 2. Under 'Staking', select 'Pools'.
-Here, you will see a list of active pools, their state, points, claimable rewards, and other details.
+Here, you will see the [<ins>Staking Pool Dashboard</ins>](https://goldberg.avail.tools/#/staking/pools) which shows a list of active pools, their state, points, claimable rewards, and other details.

     <img src="/img/nomination-pools/2.png" width="200%" height="200%"/>